pfheatwole/thesis/source/paraglider_components.rst

 were produced under steady-state conditions to estimate accelerated (unsteady) motion.]]

-In static scenarios, where the vehicle is not accelerating relative to the fluid (ie, changing speed and/or direction), this exchange of momentum is traditionally summarized by coefficients that describe how the forces and moments on the wing change with the air velocity.
-But for unsteady flows, where the vehicle is accelerating relative to the fluid, the net force on the vehicle can no longer be equated to the product of the vehicle's mass and acceleration.
-Instead, when a net force is applied to an object in a fluid, it will accelerate more slowly than the object would have in isolation; it is as if the vehicle has increased its mass:
+In static scenarios, where the vehicle is not changing speed or direction relative to the fluid, this exchange of momentum can be summarized with coefficients that describe how the forces and moments on the wing change with the air velocity.
+But for unsteady flows, where the vehicle is accelerating relative to the fluid, the net force on the vehicle is no longer simply the product of the vehicle's "real" mass and acceleration.
+Instead, when a net force is applied to an object in a fluid, it will accelerate more slowly than the object would have in isolation, as if the vehicle has increased its mass:

 .. math::